About the Program

 - Team 45982

-The registration fee is to join one of our teams will be posted here when available.
+The registration fee for the FIRST LEGO League Challenge program is $300.
 This goes towards team registration fees, tournament registration, field elements and a competition table, LEGO kits, and a t-shirt for your child.
+Additional fees will be assessed should your team qualify for any competition above the Ontario Provincial level.
 W.A.F.F.L.E.S.
 Community Robotics is not-for-profit organization and is volunteer-run; we do our best to make our programs affordable and accessible to everyone!

 Payments can be made by e-transfer to firstname.lastname@example.org or by a cheque made payable to W.A.F.F.L.E.S.
 Community Robotics (please email us for the mailing address if you use this method).

 During the season, our teams usually meet twice a week at our 115 Barrack Street location, and each team will have its own meeting schedule based on the availability of its members.
+There is an additional virtual meeting every Thuesday evening for skills development.
 Meetings are scheduled in our public Google calendar, which is visible at the bottom of the webpage and can be added here.

 The W.A.F.F.L.E.S. is volunteer-led, and because of this we require parents to be involved with their child’s team, working alongside our volunteer mentors.
 There are many ways that parents can help our the team – if you’re unsure, let us know!